 If, for some reason, your computer doesn't meet the requirements, hardware (no GPU) or software (no CUDA or nvidia-docker), there is a quick way to try training & inference with Supervisely on Amazon EC2.

-On a next step select "GPU compute" filter and select "p2.*" instance type.
-We suggest using "p2.xlarge".
+On a next step select "GPU compute" filter and select "p3.*" instance type.
+We suggest using "p3.2xlarge".

-By default 20 GiB storage would be used.
-This is a minimum required volume size, because agent will download pretty large docker images.
+Different AMIs need different storage — i.e. "Deep Learning AMI (Ubuntu)" comes with Anaconda and multiple versions of CUDA so it's 100 Gb of already taken space.
+We suggest to configure at least 200 Gb volume size, because agent will download pretty large docker images.
 You can also attach additional EBS volume and create a symlink to

 ~/.supervisely-agent - this is where your model weights and images will be stored.